iPhone 8 And iOS 11 Release Date As Early As June At WWDC17

 Network World reports that the annual Apple Worldwide Developers Conference (WWDC) has finally been dated and it’s happening from June 5 to 9, 2017.
 If you’re not familiar with the WWDC, it’s an annual developers event held by Apple in San Francisco, where a bulk of Apple’s software and developer tool announcements are made, engineers and developers are enticed to collaborate, and people from the industry generally rub elbows.

-So if this WWDC17 is going to be like the WWDC of the past years, you may ask, what makes us say that the iPhone 8, an Apple hardware, is going to get an announcement at a largely software conference?
+So if this WWDC17 is going to be like the WWDC of the past years, you may ask, what makes us say that the iPhone 8, an Apple hardware, is going to get an announcement at a large software conference?

 Well there are interesting rebuttals to this argument.
-EFT Daily News is one in sharing our speculation (or hopes) that the iPhone 8 may see a glimpse of the light of day at the WWDC17.
+EFT Daily News is one in sharing our speculation (or hopes) that the iPhone 8 may see the light of day at the WWDC17.
 For one, this is the first time in ages (almost 15 years to approximate) that the WWDC is going to be held at San Jose, instead of the usual San Francisco setup.
 Toms Guide notes that the San Jose venue last hosted the WWDC back in 2002, which was one memorable WWDC, for it was the event where then-CEO Steve Jobs held a mock funeral for the Mac OS 9.

 Going back to that venue could spell two things: one, that it will be easier for Apple to transport whatever surprises they’re transporting (*cough* iPhone 8 units *cough*) from their Cupertino HQ since San Jose is closer to Cupertino than San Francisco; and two, that going back to the place where the classic Mac OS made its final curtain call could be a sign that WWDC17 will be making a similar symbolic gesture (i.e. rebirth of the iPhone a.k.a. iPhone 8).